monaonsol/mona/README.md

 MONA represents the forgotten cat that silently observed the Renaissance unfold.

-The project focuses on community growth, partnerships, listings, and rewarding early supporters.
+The project focuses on community growth, partnerships, and listings.

 Early believers will always be remembered.